 Contingent consideration liabilities are from arrangements resulting from acquisitions that involve potential future payment of consideration that is contingent upon the achievement of performance milestones and sales-based earn-outs.
 Contingent consideration is recognized at fair value at the date of acquisition based on the consideration expected to be transferred and estimated as the probability of future cash flows, discounted to present value in accordance with accepted valuation methodologies.
 The discount rate used is determined at the time of measurement.
 Contingent consideration is remeasured each reporting period with the change in fair value, including accretion for the passage of time, recorded in earnings.
 The change in fair value of contingent consideration based on the achievement of regulatory milestones is recorded as research and development expense while the change in fair value of sales-based earnout contingent consideration is recorded as cost of sales.
 Contingent consideration payments made soon after the acquisition date are classified as an investing activity.
-Contingent consideration liability recognized at the acquisition date, with any excess classified as an operating activity.
+Contingent consideration payments that are not made soon after the acquisition date are classified as a financing activity up to the amount of the contingent consideration liability recognized at the acquisition date, with any excess classified as an operating activity.
 For further information on our Level 3 contingent consideration liability arrangements, please refer to "Note 10.
 Fair Value Measurements."
 For further information on our Level 3 derivative and embedded derivative instruments, please refer to "Note 11.
 Financing Arrangements" and "Note 10.
 Fair Value Measurements."
-For further information on our Level 3 convertible notes receivable, please refer to "Note 9.
-Investments."
+For further information on our Level 3 convertible notes receivable, please refer to "Note 9 Investments"